Deadline for application:

 Cultural Funding Officers are available to help you prepare your grant application in the following ways:

-- Meet with you, one-on-one, to discuss eligibility of your project, requirements of the program and answer any questions about the application and evaluation process.
+- Discuss eligibility of your project, requirements of the program and answer any questions about the application and evaluation process

 - Review a draft version of your application prior to the deadline.
-Drafts can be emailed at any time up until Monday, December 16th, 2019 directly to your funding officer and feedback will be provided by telephone within a week’s time.
+Drafts can be emailed at any time up until Monday, December 14th, 2020 directly to your funding officer and feedback will be provided

-- Provide peer assessment committee feedback on a previous application that you, or your organization, has submitted.
+- Provide peer assessment committee feedback on a previous applications

 This fund supports local professional artists for the creation and production of new work or the completion of works in progress.
 Funding is awarded to individual emerging, mid-career, and established artists in the literary, visual, media, and performing arts.
 The funding is intended to cover project expenses and up to three months’ living expenses.